Iboola/iboola/README.md

+iBoola us a waste management system that connects stakeholders in the waste management sector and compensates them for  participation.

-iBoola is a smart waste bin which enables tokenization of agricultural/market waste.
+iBoola smart waste bin enables tokenization of agricultural/market waste.
 It operates using technologies like Blockchain, Internet of Things(IoT), Artificial Intelligence (AI), Geographical information system (GPS) and Global Positioning System (GPS) + Radio-frequency identification (RFID).

 The bin connects disposers with collectors who send waste to processing units where it will be processed into organic fertilizer and clean energy.

 Our objectives are simply;
 - Wealth creation